amaccarini/arcade/README.md

 - **Arcade**: Latest release of Arcade as `.zip` file.
 Arcade is compatible with Windows (x86) and macOS (ARM64).

 > 💡 **Note:** This is an informational note.
 It can be used to highlight important information or guidance.
+> ⚠️ **Warning:** This is a warning message.
+Pay attention to actions that might have significant consequences.

+> ❗ **Important:** This is a critical note that should not be ignored.

 ### Steps
 Launch Blender and enable the UBEM add-on via **Edit > Preferences > Add-ons**.